user8595/blog/content/posts/being-aware-of-myself.md

 And obviously, it's better to just try to be youself and not overthink much about these stuff.
 You'll eventually experience them anyway i think (in which _hopefully_ it's something good in the future).

-> (Edit 5/8/2025: This article sounds like someone who tries to look "edgy", but i sometimes still ask myself about this kind of stuff anyways.
+> (Edit 5/8/2025: This post sounds like someone who tries to look "edgy", but i sometimes still ask myself about this kind of stuff anyways.
 At least i have something to show my 3D model i made in Blender before.)